 Photo: Cssambala / Wikimedia Commons

 Sannihit Sarovar is an important pilgrimage site in Kurukshetra.
 This place is believed to be the meeting point of seven sacred Sarasvati.
 It is also a permanent abode of Lord Vishnu.
 Pilgrims gather at this place during both solar eclipse and lunar eclipse.
-Sikh Gurus have visited this place too over time.
+Many sikh gurus have visited this sarovar as well.
+This serene sarovar is one of the ideal tourist places in Kurukshetra for nature lovers.
 It is believed that if devotees visit this place during a solar eclipse, perform Shradhs and take baths in holy water then he is blessed with the fruit of 1000 Ashwamedh sacrifices.

 Location: Sannihit Sarovar, Kurukshetra, Haryana